h44z/wg-portal/docs/documentation/configuration/examples.md

   # default backend decides where new interfaces are created
   default: mikrotik

+  # A prefix for resolvconf.
+Usually it is "tun.".
+If you are using systemd, the prefix should be empty.
+  local_resolvconf_prefix: "tun."

   mikrotik:
     - id: mikrotik                   # unique id, not "local"
       display_name: RouterOS RB5009  # optional nice name